About the Degree

 Q. Do I have to purchase the textbooks from the bookstore or are there other options?

 A. You can purchase them online at your own discretion, find rental options or purchase from the bookstore.

 Q. English is not my native language.
 It was recommended to me that I should take English classes.
 Is it required that I take them?

-A. The School of Engineering & Applied Science requires all incoming international students who have not obtained a minimum of three years in the U.S. to take a course in language assistance.
+A. McKelvey School of Engineering requires all incoming international students who submit a TOEFL or IETLS score or has not obtained a minimum of 3 years of education in the U.S. to take a course in language assistance.
 This new course was first offered in Fall of 2018.
-In addition, OISS offers a list of courses to assist international students with speaking, listening, reading and writing skills.
-It is highly recommended that students take the courses recommended for them.
-These courses do not cost extra for full-time students and are not counted toward the degree or the GPA.
+This course does not cost extra for full-time students and is not counted toward the degree or the gpa.